History research seminars

 For the departmental seminar series this year we have a mix of our own colleagues - using a variety of methods from the more traditional paper, through a round table format, to ‘dead author’ where we discuss a pre-circulated piece of work in progress - alongside colleagues from elsewhere.
 Papers will range from the medieval through the modern and cover a very broad range of historical approaches and topics!

-All seminars will be on Tuesdays at 3:15 in Lecture Theatre 3, 17 Woodland Road, followed by drinks in the HUMs common room, 11 Woodland Road.
+All seminars will be on Tuesdays at 3:30 in Lecture Room 8, 21 Woodland Road, followed by drinks in the HUMs common room, 11 Woodland Road.

 - Reflective Roundtable: ‘Does Environmental History have a Special Duty to Look Beyond Historians?’
 5 February 2019, 3.30 PM - 5 February 2019, 4.45 PM Adrian Howkins, Dan Haines, Marianna Dudley, Peter Coates, Andy Flack.
 Chair: Tim Cole.
 Lecture Room 8, 21 Woodland Road

 - ‘The Prison Guard's Dilemma: War Captivity and Social Interactions in Eighteenth-Century Britain and France’ 19 February 2019, 3.30 PM - 19 February 2019, 4.45 PM Renaud Morieux (Senior Lecturer in British History, Cambridge) Lecture Room 8, 21 Woodland Road

 - PGR Research Panel 5 March 2019, 3.30 PM - 5 March 2019, 4.45 PM Blanche Plaquevent, Daniel Booker, Gary Willis.
 Chair: Grace Di Meo.
 Lecture Room 8, 21 Woodland Road